wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

 	- Payment Method

 When you're done, select the **Update** button in the top ribbon.
-Your business process flow should look like the screenshot below.
+Your business process flow should look like the following screenshot.

 ![Completed flow with branching logic](../media/17-completed-flow-branching-logic.png)

-Now we'll test the enhanced business process flow.
+Now, you'll test the enhanced business process flow.

 1. Select **My Flows** and then **Business process flows**.

 1. Run the Customer Check In flow by selecting the **run** button (the little triangle button next to the name of the flow).

-You can enter in a vehicle with a manufactured date of 1971 or before and another after 1971 and you'll notice the smog check info in Stage 3 changes based upon the year of vehicle manufacture.
-Notice both reconnect again at the last stage called Collect Payment.
+You can enter a vehicle with a manufactured date of 1971 or before and another after 1971.
+Notice that the smog check information in Stage 3 changes based on the year of vehicle manufacture.
+Additionally, notice that both flows reconnect again at the last stage called **Collect Payment**.